 For a 10-day trip to Spain, we recommend between 8 and 10 GB.
 This allows you to use maps, social media, occasional video calls, and share photos without worries.
 If you plan to work remotely or make many video calls, consider 15-20 GB.
 For short weekend trips, 3-5 GB is usually sufficient for normal tourist use.

-Does eSIM work on AVE and Spanish trains?
+Does the eSIM work on the AVE and Spanish trains?

-Yes, eSIM works perfectly on AVE and Renfe trains.
-Although many trains have onboard WiFi, the 4G/5G mobile signal is excellent on most major routes such as Madrid-Barcelona, Madrid-Seville, and Madrid-Valencia.
-The connection can be intermittent in long tunnels, but it recovers quickly.
-You can work or be entertained without problems during the journey.
+Yes, the eSIM works perfectly on the AVE and Renfe trains.
+Although many trains have onboard Wi-Fi, the 4G/5G mobile signal is excellent on most major routes such as Madrid-Barcelona, Madrid-Seville, and Madrid-Valencia.
+The connection may be intermittent in long tunnels but recovers quickly.
+You can work or entertain yourself without problems during the journey.

-eSIMs in Spain normally connect to the networks of Movistar, Vodafone, or Orange, the three main operators with the best national coverage.
-The specific network depends on the eSIM provider, but all offer excellent 4G/5G coverage in cities and good in rural areas.
-Movistar has the most extensive coverage in small towns, while Vodafone and Orange stand out in cities.
+eSIMs in Spain usually connect to the networks of Movistar, Vodafone, or Orange, the three main operators with the best national coverage.
+The specific network depends on the eSIM provider, but all offer excellent 4G/5G coverage in cities and good coverage in rural areas.
+Movistar has the most extensive coverage in small towns, while Vodafone and Orange excel in cities.

 Can I activate my eSIM before arriving in Spain?

 Yes, you can and should install your eSIM before traveling.
-Installation is done with WiFi at your home or hotel and only takes a few minutes.
-However, actual activation and data consumption begin when you arrive in Spain and activate mobile data on your eSIM.
-This allows you to arrive fully prepared and connect instantly upon landing without looking for WiFi at the airport.
+Installation is done with Wi-Fi at your home or hotel and only takes a few minutes.
+However, the actual activation and data consumption begin when you arrive in Spain and activate mobile data on your eSIM.
+This allows you to arrive fully prepared and connect instantly upon landing without searching for Wi-Fi at the airport.

-Is eSIM or physical SIM better in Spain?
+Is an eSIM or physical SIM card better in Spain?

 Activate your eSIM before you leave and arrive connected from the very first moment.